poweredbyniks/SQL-interview-questions/README.md

 S
 QL Server Reporting Services has the following two basic components:

-•	Processors
+•Processors

-•	Extensions
+•Extensions

 Tools and Components of SQL Server Reporting Services architecture: This architecture consists mainly of the following types of components and tools:

-•	Report Builder
+•Report Builder

-•	Report Designer
+•Report Designer

-•	Report Manager
+•Report Manager

-•	Report Server
+•Report Server

-•	Report server database
+•Report server database

-•	Data sources
+•Data sources

 ### What are the master data services in SQL Server?